MIR - Current research and publications

 The aims of our research are:

 We have different research projects within our division.
-Below, three examples of such projects can be found.
+Below, some examples of such projects.

 Diagnostics project: JointID clinical treatment research – a new unique diagnostic test for Rheumatoid Arthritis